Latest Samsung Galaxy S10 Leak Hints At Potential Selling Feature For Cryptocurrency Investors

 Beyond the supposed confirmation of a cryptocurrency service, the Samsung Galaxy S10 leaks also represented the “clearest live shots” of the device.
 According to SamMobile, the photos suggest that the Galaxy S10 will, just as previously rumored, have “minimal” front bezels, giving it a potentially clean, almost edge-to-edge design.
 It was also noted that the phone featured in the leaked images was a standard S10 and not the larger S10 Plus, due to its single front camera setup.

 As stressed by Engadget, it wasn’t expressly stated whether the cryptocurrency wallet will be available to Galaxy S10 buyers from the moment the phone gets released, or whether the feature will be available for everyone, or only for consumers from select parts of the world.
-However, the tech news site noted predicted that Samsung will at least mention the BlockChain KeyStore in passing, assuming it’s ready in time for the Galaxy S10’s launch date next month.
+However, the tech news site predicted that Samsung will at least mention the BlockChain KeyStore in passing, assuming it’s ready in time for the Galaxy S10’s launch date next month.